jmunixusers/presentations/Vim.md

 ## Vim

-Vim is described as a 'highly configurable text editor for efficiently creating and changing any kind of text'
+Vim is described as a 'highly configurable text editor for efficiently creating and changing any kind of text'.

-Vim is included under the alias vi on most UNIX systems, as well as OS X
+Vim is included under the alias `vi` on most UNIX systems, as well as OS X.

 Vim is designed with the intent to have functions easily accessible and to never require the user to remove their hands from the home row.